 Additional Honors Seminars may count toward your Honors Experience credits, as long as you have not reached the maximum of 9 credits for the Honors Seminar category.
 You may enroll in these courses on your own using Schedule Builder.
 Exceptions for enrollment are noted below.

-The following Honors Seminars are being offered for the spring 2019 semester:
+The following Honors Seminars are being offered for the fall 2019 semester:

 Mondays 3:00-5:50 p.m. | 134C Greiner Hall

 Throughout the service-learning course you'll serve as a mentor, tutor middle school students, and support teachers in the Buffalo Public Schools.
 The work for this course allows you to put your love of your own academic background and commitment to community engagement to work.

 Dr. Muller's (Director of the Honors College) course explores place-making and place-taking as forms of resistance among Afro-descendants in the Americas from the 1500s to the present.
 People of African descent resisted forced displacement, enslavement, dehumanization, exploitation, discrimination and exclusion through flight, as well as through diverse forms of radical stasis.
 But to “stay” or to “go” was in many senses a false choice, as peoples of African descent found themselves besieged regardless of their decision to move or to stay put.
 Freedom, dignity and equality remained (and to a degree continue to be) elusive.